Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsubsection{Convergence Speed}

 To evaluate convergence behavior, we monitor the classification accuracy of each model over training time.
 As shown in Fig.~\ref{fig:conv_speed}, S2-DiGCL converges within approximately 15 seconds while maintaining a steadily increasing accuracy throughout the training process.
 This convergence pattern indicates that the dual spatial learning strategy facilitates more efficient optimization by promoting rapid alignment between the real and complex representation spaces.
 Although methods such as DGI, GCA, and GRACE reach convergence slightly earlier, their final accuracies are notably lower.
-These results suggest that S2-DiGCL achieves a balance between convergence speed and representation quality, enabling efficient yet effective learning on digraphs.
+These results suggest that S2-DiGCL achieves a reasonable balance between convergence speed and representation quality on the evaluated benchmark.